-In accordance with the National Primary Drinking Water Regulations, the City of Wayne, NE3118104, public water supply system in Wayne County, is hereby making public notice of two (2) total coliform samples testing positive during the month of August, 2012.
+In accordance with the National Primary Drinking Water Regulations, the City of Wayne, NE3118104, public water system in WAYNE County, is hereby making public notice of the violation of drinking water microbiological standards.
+The violation consists of three (3) total coliform samples testing positive during the month of July 2015.
 The standard is that no more than one (1) sample per month may be positive for total coliforms for systems that collect fewer than 40 samples per month.

-People with severely compromised immune systems, infants, and some elderly may be at increased risk.
-These people should seek advice about their drinking water from their health care providers.
-General guidelines on ways to lessen the risk of infection by microbes are availabe from the EPA's Safe Drinking Water Hotline at 1-800-426-4791.
+People with severely compromised immune systems, infants and some elderly may be at increased risk.
+These people should seek advice about drinking water from their health care providers.
+General guidelines on ways to lessen the risk of infection by microbes are available from EPA’s Safe Drinking Water Hotline at 1-800-426-4791.

 This is not an emergency.
 If it had been, you would have been notified immediately.
 Coliform bacteria are generally not harmful themselves.
 Coliforms are bacteria which are naturally present in the environment and are used as an indicator that other potentially-harmful bacteria may be present.
 Coliforms were found in more samples than allowed and this was a warning of potential problems.